chenghe1130/Extreme-rainfall-East-Asia/README.md

 # README

 ## Overview
-This repository contains the code used for the analysis presented in the article "The Overlooked Health Impacts of Extreme Rainfall Exposure in 32 East Asian Cities".
+This repository contains the code used for the analysis presented in the article "The overlooked health impacts of extreme rainfall exposure in 30 East Asian cities".
 The code is divided into two main parts: one written in Python and the other in R.

 ## Python Code
 The Python script is used to process time-series daily precipitation data for various cities.
 By employing the Intensity-Duration-Frequency (IDF) model, it calculates the threshold values for extreme rainfall events across different return periods.
 Specifically, the code demonstrates this calculation for three distinct return periods: 2, 5, and 10 years.